 - It might look like you needed time to craft a false story about how the injury happened.

-In any case, a good defense attorney will use the delay in treatment to help disprove your case or put holes in your story.
+In any case, a good Arkansas personal injury attorney will use the delay in treatment to help disprove your case or put holes in your story.
 Questions like, “If the injury was so serious, why did they wait to go to the hospital?” can absolutely sink an injury case.

 Usually, it isn’t a matter of how long you can legally wait but rather a question of how long you should wait.
 In most cases, the answer is simply that you should not wait; seek medical attention immediately after an accident.